-It is one of the most popular anchorages on the southern Dalmatia sailing itinerary or One-way sailing route from Split to Dubrovnik or the other way round.
+It is one of the most popular anchorages on the southern Dalmatia sailing itinerary or One-way sailing route from Split to Dubrovnik or the other way around.
 In the bay, there are available 15 mooring buoys.
 The bay is perfect for anchoring, especially when sailing with the children.

-Few restaurants are offering a buoy free of charge if you have a dinner in the restaurant.
+Few restaurants are offering a buoy free of charge if you have dinner in the restaurant.
 There are few local markets in the bay.

-Saplunara bay is well known for its lovely beach and Blaca lagoon (Limuni beach), just SE of Saplunara.
+Saplunara Bay is well known for its lovely beach and Blaca lagoon (Limuni beach), just SE of Saplunara.
 Limuni is a sandy beach with an almost closed passage to the open sea that looks reminiscent of a lagoon.

 Sobra is a ferry port with a gas station.
 Ideal stop if you need to pick up someone on Mljet or refill fuel and water.